IBM/datascienceontology-frontend/assets/pages/intro.md

 | !glyph_kind(object) Type       | Type concept                   | Type annotation                      |
 | !glyph_kind(morphism) Function | Function concept               | Function annotation                  |

-We explicate all four notions at length in this guide.
+We explain all four notions at length in this guide.
 The pictograms in the table are used throughout the Data Science Ontology website as a visual shorthand.

 Significant modeling flexibility is required to accurately translate the diverse APIs of statistical software into a single set of universal concepts.
 To meet this challenge, an annotation can map a single library function or method onto an arbitrary composition of concepts.
 Compositions are expressed in **Monocl** (the MONoidal Ontology and Computing Language), a new ontology language created specifically for this project.
 We think of the ontology language as a minimalistic, typed, functional programming language.
 Being designed for knowledge representation, rather than practical computing, it is simpler than any real-world programming language but is still moderately expressive.